 If we are to be people of compassion, we must be compassionate with people but vigilantly ruthless with sin and its deception.

 But before we go rushing off to call out sin wherever we see it, we have to remember the person.
 Why does the Savior wait until the end of time to separate sheep from goat (Matthew 25:31ff), wheat from tare (Matthew 13:24ff)?
 Because “lest while you gather up the tares you also uproot the wheat with them” (Matthew 13:29).

 In like manner, when we clang loudly about sin, we can inadvertently miss the one bound by sin.
 Remember sin’s teeth are in human flesh, and that dear person is bleeding in the woods, far from home.
 Remember, too, that sin deceives its victims into believing it is them.
 Those we want to help may go running the other direction if they can’t tell where we’re taking aim.

 Why does Jesus wait?
 Compassion.

-We, too, as we walk with the Paul’s of the world, must be willing to wait, to walk along with others, to build trust, and to pray.
+We, too, as we walk with the Paul’s of the world, must be willing to wait, to walk long with others, to build trust, and to pray.
 Surgery is a delicate matter, especially for those who cannot tell the difference between who they are and the metal teeth embedded in them.